dduan/StreamLogger/README.md

 # StreamLogger

-Logging utility for streamers.
+Logging/timestamping utility for streamers.

 ## How to use

 Streamers use this to summarize segements of their stream while streaming.
 It works as follows:

 1. Stream starts.
-Streamer tell StreamLogger to start a new log.
+Streamer tell StreamLogger to start a new log (`slog start`).
 2. Stream do stuff on stream.
 When stuff it done, they summarize the stuff in StreamLogger.
-Move on to next struff in their stream.
+Move on to next struff in their stream (`slog SUMMARY`).

-That's it.
+3. The log can be used to generate timestamps for the stream archive video.
+It is assumed that the start time of the stream and the creation time of the log is diferent.
+User can look in the video archive to see how much time has passed between the video and the time they started the log.
+Then, user can tell StreamLogger the delta, and StreamLogger will use it to generate relative timestamps for the video archive for all the segment summaries (`slog stamp -shift HH:MM:SS`).

 ## What it does